 Rear Closure

 Backpacking quilts, by design, forgo the zipper closure of a traditional sleeping bag and leave the back open, draping over the sleeper like a blanket or attaching to the sleeping pad.
-Some are so narrow that they are unable to fully enclose a body (think hot dog bun), while others, like the Zpacks Solo Quilt are wide enough that the two sides can meet (more akin to a taco).
-On these wider quilts, it’s common to see a closure along the backside, which means the quilt can secure closed, mimicking a sleeping bag.
+Some are so narrow that they are unable to fully enclose a body (think hot dog bun), while others, like the Zpacks Solo Quilt, are wide enough that the two sides can meet (more akin to a taco).
+On these wider quilts, it’s common to see a closure along the backside, which means the quilt can be securely closed, mimicking a sleeping bag.
 Feathered Friends’ Flicker UL is also a notable exception here, as it has a full-length zipper to seal shut (although it’s heavier than much of the competition).

 The most common closures we see on quilts are 1-3 clips or buckles along the sides.
 The Western Mountaineering NanoLite innovates with a thin, crisscrossed elastic band across the back.
 While these closure systems cannot be expected to fully seal out drafts, they do ensure that the quilt will stay wrapped around you while you sleep (unless you’re using sleeping pad attachments, which we think is a better option for ground sleepers).
 It’s important to think about your end-use when considering what kind of closure system you want—if you need one at all.
 For example, the elastic back of the NanoLite is super lightweight and comfortable under the body, but with no quick release, the quilt cannot be used like a blanket.
 On the other hand, buckles like those on the Enlightened Equipment Enigma might feel uncomfortable against your back, and we have concerns about their long-term durability.
 Finally, if you don’t think you’ll use it, you might want to opt for a model with no rear closure (also called a top quilt).